Valal22/TAMDE-Project/README.md

 ### 4. Visualizing Metamodels with Picto

 Picto can be used to generate class diagrams from the `.ecore` metamodels.
-[Here](https://github.com/alfonsodelavega/picto-objectdiagram) you can go through the installation tutorial for picto (it should be read before continuing).
+[Here](https://github.com/alfonsodelavega/picto-objectdiagram) you can go through the installation tutorial for Picto.

 1.  **Setup**:
     * Create a `picto` folder in the project.